-- May-October 2017: Phase 3 Construction (school zone improvements, Cove Boulevard)
+- Summer 2017: Phase 3 Construction (school zone improvements)

 The Summit Cove Loop Project is funded through the existing Summit County Road and Bridge Fund.
 There will be no special assessments, local improvement districts, public improvement districts or tax increases on Summit Cove property owners for this project.
 In May 2016, CDOT awarded Summit County a $350,000 Safe Routes to School grant, which will help fund improvements in the school zone in the vicinity of Summit Cove Elementary School.

-The Summit County Planning Department welcomes feedback on the Summit Cove Loop Project from residents and businesses in the neighborhood.
+Summit County welcomes feedback on the Summit Cove Loop Project from residents and businesses in the neighborhood.
 If you have questions or comments, contact the Summit County Road and Bridge Department at 970-668-3590.

 Learn about topics and issues raised through Summit Cove Loop public feedback process conducted in late 2014 and early 2015.